adrxnl/CICD-assignment/README.md

 ### CI/CD

 This repository is set up with GitHub Actions to automatically run tests and build Docker images on commits and pull requests.
 The CI/CD configuration can be found in the `.github/workflows` directory.

+**This line is an edit made to ensure the pipeline is triggered properly for task 0.4.**